psu-libraries/researcher-metadata-profile-demo/README.md

 If you're running the Penn State Research Metadata app locally and want to use that as the data source for this site in development, you can locally change the `profile_api_url` in `profile_files/profile.js` in this project to use the hostname for your local Rails server.
 If you do this, be careful not to accidentally commit and deploy this change.
 Othewise, you can just leave the URL as-is and use the deployed Metadata app as the data source.

 If you have Ruby and WEBrick installed, you can serve this site locally by going into the root of this project and running `ruby -run -e httpd . -p 9090`.
-The site will the be available locally at [http://localhost:9090/index.html](http://localhost:9090/index.html).
+The site will then be available locally at [http://localhost:9090/index.html](http://localhost:9090/index.html).

 ## Deployment